 The A2B Digital Audio Bus shall initialize and become active & functional when the CAN bus is active.
 Reference “Analog Devices A2B Link Implementation Specification” for details and A2B start-up times.

-At A2B bus start-up the virtual GPIO0, virtual GPIO1 and hardwired GPIO2 shall initialize to all zero’s:
+At A2B bus start-up, the virtual GPIO (or GPIO over Distance) registers and hardwired GPIOs (Direct Micro Connect) shall initialize to all zero’s:

-Virtual GPIO0 @ Amp = 0x0 AMP_NotReadyForAudio
+IOD0DAT@ PAC = 0x0 Not_Configured

+(PAC sets this register for all modules on the bus via GPIO over Distance)

-Virtual GPIO0 @ PAC = 0x0 PAC_NotReadyForAudio
+IOD1DAT@ PAC = 0x0 Muted

+(PAC sets this register for PAC and PDC via GPIO over Distance)

-Virtual GPIO1 @ PDC = 0x0 PDC_NotReadyForAudio
+IOD2DAT@ AMP = 0x0 Muted

+(AMP sets this register for AMP and PDC via GPIO over Distance)

-Hardwired GPIO2 @ PDC = 0x0 Clock Not Available
+IOD3DAT@ PDC = 0x0 Audio_Not_Sent

+(PDC sets this register for all modules on the bus via GPIO over Distance)

+Direct Micro Connect lines identified in HW/SWR-REQ-416431-Design guidelines for GPIO pins

 All modules shall send muted data over A2B (ex: volume step 0) while the A2B digital audio bus is active and the modules are not ready to play audio (i.e. muted data while HMIAudioMode = OFF (infotainment system OFF) and Power_Up_Chime_Module = Inactive (Infotainment Chimes and Chime Diagnostics not active), or modules are not powered up).